Looking for a bold, luscious color to incorporate into vivid designs? Why not give crimson color a try?

 Below, you’ll learn how to do exactly that.
 You’ll also learn about crimson color codes, its various meanings and uses, and hopefully find inspiration from some palette ideas.

-Crimson is a rich, deep shade of pure red, closer to purple on the color wheel.
-Its color description is described as vivid red, not quite magenta or soft red, but somewhere in between with a touch of blue.
-Crimson and burgundy are comparable shades of red, but not quite the same color.
-Burgundy is commonly associated with red wine, while crimson is associated with the color of fresh blood.
+Crimson is a rich, deep shade of pure red.
+But it’s actually closer to purple on the color wheel.
+Although not quite magenta or soft red, it’s somewhere in between, with a touch of blue.
+Crimson and burgundy are comparable and often mistaken, but not quite the same.
+Burgundy is usually considered the color of red wine, while crimson is more commonly associated with the color of blood.

 RGB (Red Green Blue) Color Space